Teichlab/basecloud/README.md

 	echo -e "/dev/vdb\t/mnt\text4\tdefaults\t0\t0" | sudo tee -a /etc/fstab
 	sudo chown -R ubuntu: /mnt
 	cd /mnt && dd if=/dev/zero of=deleteme oflag=direct bs=1M count=1024 && rm deleteme

+In the event of attaching multiple volumes to a single instance, further volumes won't be on `/dev/vdb`.
+When processing the volume in Theta, the corresponding path will be shown.
+Alter the commands accordingly.

 If you intend to work with Rstudio, you'll need to setup login credentials for your user, i.e. ubuntu.
 To do this, call the following line and enter rstudio as your password, re-entering it immediately thereafter: